Broadway Song Machine

 Broadway musical theatre is the most distinctive US form of theatre.
 Between the 1920s and the 1960s, works by Kern, Berlin, Gershwin, Porter, Rodgers and Hart, Rodgers and Hammerstein contributed largely to the formation of US culture.
 Contemporary Broadway musicals continue to be consumed every year by millions of theatre-goers, and appreciated and performed endlessly by fans all over the world.
 The theatrical genre synonymic to “US theatre,” Broadway musicals remain one of the barometers of US culture.

-This project gathers musical, textual, and theatrical data from musicals since the 1920s; runs comparative data analyses of crucial indicators such as song forms, musical idioms, recurring topics, relevant social issues, and plot structures; and visualizes the construction and change of cultural taste through the production, consumption, and branding of Broadway musicals.
-The end result will be a pedagogical tool in the form of a website.
-The target users are teachers and students of Broadway musical theatre, musical theatre fans, scholars, practitioners, and the general public who are interested in looking into, at their leisure, the ways in which cultural taste could be visualized.
+This project gathers musical and lyrical data from musicals since the 1920s; runs comparative data analyses of crucial indicators such as song forms, musical idioms, and recurring topics.
+The end result will be a pedagogical tool in the form of an interactive website.
+The target users are teachers and students of Broadway musical theatre, musical theatre fans, scholars, practitioners, and the general public who are interested in looking into the ways of visualizing the Broadway Song Machine.